 Preface to the Second Edition

 This new edition is primarily influenced by the perspective of graduate and undergraduate students in Africana Studies.
 This book remains a useful tool for professionals in the discipline.
-The approach to this new edition was guided by two main objectives-namely, to make the text relevant to more Africana Studies scholars, and to add studies that are particularly representative of the principals of Africana Studies in innovative methods of data collection and analysis.
+The approach to this new edition was guided by two main objectives-namely, to make the text relevant to more Africana Studies scholars, and to add studies that are particularly representative of the principles of Africana Studies in innovative methods of data collection and analysis.
 Due to extension of research methods into the world of the internet and new developments in information technology, some new methods of data collection have been added.
 New Africana Studies theories have been added to guide approaches to subjects that were not previously represented, such as political economy, spirituality, and Black men’s studies.
 Some of the content of the chapters have been reordered so that they are more lucid.